django/asgiref/specs/asgi.rst

 For example, under HTTP the connection scope lasts just one request, but it contains most of the request data (apart from the HTTP request body).

-Under WebSocket, though, this connection scope lasts for as long as the socket is connected.
+Under WebSocket, though, the connection scope lasts for as long as the socket is connected.
 The scope contains information like the WebSocket's path, but details like incoming messages come through as Events instead.